Zungeni Mountain skirmish: Regular cavalry

 After leaving the camp of the flying column, Marshall's force followed the sound of gunfire until they found Buller's men retiring from combat at a point around 2500 yd west of Zungeni Mountain (and back across the Ntinini).
 Marshall's regulars, who had recently arrived in Africa, were eager to see their first action and keen to avenge the death of the Prince Imperial.
-Two squadrons of the 17th Lancers under their Colonel Drury Drury-Lowe were committed to an attack on the Zulus.
+Two squadrons of the 17th Lancers under Colonel Drury Drury-Lowe were committed to an attack on the Zulus.
 The lancers approached the mountain in line formation but came under fire as they reached the burning homesteads.
 The cavalry passed by the Zulu position several times but were unable to engage them effectively in close combat owing to the difficult terrain.

 The Zulus held their ground and shot at the passing riders.
-The 17th Lancer's adjutant, Lieutenant Frederick John Cokayne Frith, was struck in the heart by a shot from a range of 300 yd and killed.
+The 17th Lancer's adjutant, Lieutenant Frederick John Cokayne Frith, was struck in the heart by a shot from a range of 300 yd and was killed.
 The Illustrated London Newss correspondent, Melton Prior, witnessed Frith's death and noted he was killed whilst riding between Colonel Drury-Lowe and Francis Francis, correspondent of The Times.
-In an 1899 talk on the war, eyewitness Private Miles Gissop of the 17th Lancers recalled that Frith had been shot immediately after Drury-Lowe had reassured his troops: "you are all right men.
+In an 1899 talk on the war, eyewitness Private Miles Gissop of the 17th Lancers recalled Frith had been shot immediately after Drury-Lowe had reassured his troops: "You are all right men.
 You are all right, they [the bullets] are all passing over your heads".
 Gissop noted that Frith stated, "Oh I'm shot", before falling dead from his horse.
-It was later determined that the bullet that killed Frith had been made in Britain and was fired from a Martini–Henry rifle, both having been captured by the Zulus during earlier engagements.
+It was later determined that the bullet which killed Frith had been made in Britain and was fired from a Martini–Henry rifle, both having been captured by the Zulus during earlier engagements.
 (Note: The Zulus captured almost 1,000 Martini–Henry rifles and Swinburn–Henry carbines at Isandlwana and up to 200 at the battles of Intombe and Hlobane as well as more than 500,000 rounds of ammunition.
 Most of the weapons were retained by the royal army but some found their way into the hands of local, irregular forces.)
-General Garnet Wolseley, who replaced Chelmsford as commander of British forces in southern Africa in early July, noted in his journal that he was told that Marshall had fainted from excitement when Frith was shot.
+General Garnet Wolseley, who replaced Chelmsford as commander of British forces in southern Africa in early July, was told that Marshall had fainted from excitement when Frith was shot.

-Following Frith's death Drury-Lowe dismounted a troop within 150 yd of the Zulu skirmishers in the vegetation and began exchanging fire, to little effect.
+Following Frith's death Drury-Lowe dismounted a troop within 150 yd of the Zulu skirmishers in the vegetation and began exchanging fire to little effect.
 Again, Zulu forces moved to outflank the British skirmish line.
-Marshall spotted the difficulty the Lancers were in and ordered them to retire, sending the squadron of the King's Dragoon Guards across the Ntinini to provide supporting fire from their right flank.
-When the Zulu fire declined, the Lancers were able to withdraw with a captain and two troopers carrying Firth's body.
-Gissop noted that after the withdrawal some Zulus emerged from the bushes to count the British dead, though Frith was the only one.
+Marshall spotted the difficulty the lancers were in and ordered them to retire, sending the squadron of the King's Dragoon Guards across the Ntinini to provide supporting fire from their right flank.
+When the Zulu fire declined, the lancers were able to withdraw with a captain and two troopers carrying Frith's body.
+Gissop noted that after the withdrawal, some Zulus emerged from the bushes to count the British dead, though Frith was the only one.